qoijjj/fedora-hardened/README.md

 - This script only supports Fedora 38 until further notice.
 - This script is in *alpha*, **use at your own risk**.
-- Not compatible with nvidia because kernel-sources packages aren't available from the copr.
+- Not compatible with nvidia because kernel-devel packages aren't available from the copr.

 ## What